openshift/enhancements/enhancements/insights/rapid-recommendations.md

 * The Insights ClusterOperator resource (gathered already).
   Red Hat (the Observability Intelligence team responsible for operating the pipeline that processes incoming archives) will monitor the two conditions to detect issues with remote configuration.
-* The config map with the remote configuration used for producing the archive.
+* The remote configuration used for producing the archive.
   This will help reproducing and troubleshooting issues.
 * Metrics about the gathering process.
   * The total real time of data gathering (gathered already)